Ørsted (company): Power production

 Ørsted also has 30% of subsea cabling installer CT Offshore.

+Ørsted has been developing Borssele 1 and 2 wind farms in the Netherlands since 2021.

 Shareholders

 Ørsted is listed at the Nasdaq Copenhagen stock exchange.
 The Danish Government holds the majority of Ørsted shares (50.1%).
 Capital Group Companies, EuroPacific Growth Fund's, and SEAS-NVE holds over 5% of shares.
 According to a political agreement, the Danish Government shall maintain a majority in the company until 2025.
-Reduction of the ownership below 50% requires political agreement of Danish parties.

-Sponsorship

-Ørsted is the main sponsor of the Danish men's national ice hockey team.